ingadhoc/sale/sale_quotation_products/README.rst

 Usage
 =====

-# Sign to Sale Order, click Product Search Button, set the quantity of each product you want to add to the line of the Sale Order.
+# From a Sale Order, click Product Search Button, set the quantity of each product you want to add to the line of the Sale Order.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas